 In nearly every case, you will need to get back down that obstacle or change in elevation.
 This is where the Anti-Row comes in and helps you push your bike down the backside of the obstacle, maintaining speed and control.

 This has a powerful effect on your control and composure coming down a trail.
-You no longer feel like turns are coming up too fast, your ability to pick lines will increase, and your overall speed will be higher since you will be braking for shorter distances.
+You no longer feel like turns are coming up too fast, your ability to pick lines will increase, and your overall speed will be higher since you will be braking over shorter distances.

 As you enter the turn, you will want to Anti-Row into the turn, allowing you to Row at the apex and Anti-Row on your way out, providing maximizing traction when it matters most and utilizing the curvature of the berm to increase momentum.